MRU-CSIS-1501/201804.tut.02/README.md

 How many did you get correct?
 If you got any wrong, do you see what went wrong?

----

-## PRACTICE: WRITING MATHEMATICAL EXPRESSIONS IN JAVA
+### PRACTICE: WRITING MATHEMATICAL EXPRESSIONS IN JAVA

 On INS, create a file called `writing-expressions.txt` in `tut-02`.

-Write legal Java arithmetic expressions for the following:
+Write legal Java arithmetic expressions for the following - you can choose whatever numbers you want for the variables in that expression (for example, for XY²Z, you could just choose 3 for X, 4 for Y, and -3 for Z):

 ![equation](http://latex.codecogs.com/gif.latex?A%20+%20%5Cfrac%7BB%7D%7BC%20+%20D%7D)